billythemusical/recode-fa22/assignments/addendum-class-1.md

 }
 ```

 What's nice about this code is that it takes advantage of a Javascript shorthand and scope.
 We give `a` a value at the time we declare the function and even if we don't pass an argument to `inc`, `a` will still have the default value of `5`.
-You can do this with any additional arguments as long as they are seperated by a comma.
+You can do this with any additional arguments as long as they are separated by a comma.

  > Note that `a` is not a global variable and has a limited scope that can only be used inside of the function `inc`.
 Programmers often declare variables in this way to keep from "polluting the name space," which is a programming phrase that describes a situation where variable names could potentially clash with one another within your application or with the built-in browser functions and variables.